William Barton (musician): Performances

 Barton has appeared at music festivals around the world and has also recorded a number of orchestral works.
 He featured in Peter Sculthorpe's Requiem, a major work for orchestra, chorus and didgeridoo, which premiered the Adelaide Festival of Arts in 2004 with the Adelaide Symphony Orchestra and Adelaide Voices conducted by Richard Mills.
 This was reputedly the first time a didgeridoo has featured in a full symphonic work.
 The work has since been performed in the UK at The Lichfield Festival with The City of Birmingham Symphony Orchestra and Birmingham's choir Ex Cathedra, conducted by Jeffrey Skidmore.

 In May 2004, ABC Classics released Songs of Sea and Sky, an album of works by Peter Sculthorpe revised for didgeridoo and orchestra.
-Performed by Barton and the Queensland Orchestra conducted by Michael Christie.
+The work was performed by Barton and the Queensland Orchestra conducted by Michael Christie.

-In 2004 he, along with poet Samuel Wagan Watson and composers Stephen Leek, devised the operatic piece "Die dunkle erde", for the Brisbane Festival.
+In 2004 he, along with poet Samuel Wagan Watson and composer Stephen Leek, devised the operatic piece "Die dunkle erde", for the Brisbane Festival.
 The piece blended German Gothic horror and Aboriginal culture, and was performed by Watson and Barton on The Music Show in 2011.

 In 2005, Barton performed at the 90th anniversary Gallipoli at ANZAC Cove, Turkey, and in debut concerts with the London Philharmonic Orchestra at Royal Festival Hall in London.
 In 2005/2006, Barton collaborated with orchestras, choral directors and composers in Australia, America and Europe, developing new commissions for the didgeridoo.

 On 5 November 2014, Barton performed at the memorial service for former Prime Minister Gough Whitlam in the Sydney Town Hall.

 In 2015, Barton performed at the 100th anniversary opening Gallipoli at ANZAC Cove, Turkey for dawn service.

 In 2019, Barton played with the Sydney Symphony Orchestra an orchestral rendition of Down Under at the memorial service for former Prime Minister Bob Hawke at the Sydney Opera House.

+Barton performed at the 2023 AFL Grand Final, along with Melbourne-based Indigenous singer-songwriter Jess Hitchcock.

+In February 2026, Barton is touring with Britain's Brodsky Quartet, performing works which include Andrew Ford's Eden Ablaze, which he wrote during the 2019 Australian bushfires; and Peter Sculthorpe's Jabiru Dreaming; Janáček's Intimate Letters; selections from Henry Purcell and Igor Stravinsky; and some of Barton's own compositions.
+On 25 February they will perform at the Melbourne Recital Centre in Melbourne, and on 28 February 2026, at the Adelaide Festival.
+They will then continue to perform in Austria, Germany, and the UK, finishing in Bristol in April 2026.

+He has also performed with the Berlin Philharmonic under Sir Simon Rattle.

-In 2023, Barton performed at the AFL Grand Final.
+In 2026, he performed "Confide in Me" with Kylie Minogue at the AFL Grand Final.